Cedar Meadow's History and Vision

 Cedar Meadow, Inc., (CMI) was started in 1990 with the purpose of making investments in thoroughbred racehorses both in the area of breeding and racing.
 Early in the 1990s the company enjoyed success racing (campaigning Stakes horses Pacem in Kristie, Breezethruthetrees and Country Way) and doing syndications of race horses it would purchase either privately or at public auction.
 CMI enjoyed a very high percentage of winners to horses purchased, achieving close to 90%.
 Further, well over 50% of the wins occurred either in the New York or New Jersey racing circuits where the purse money then was some of the highest in the nation.
 Syndicate members generally were those interested in racing and who did not have the resources or expertise to enjoy ownership as an individual.
 CMI maintained a policy of retaining at least a 50% ownership in all of its syndications so that any of the minority owners would have the assurance that any management decisions made by CMI would have a greater impact on CMI.
 In the mid-1990s CMI began to change its business strategy, in part driven by market conditions.
 Auction prices of thoroughbred racehorses began to increase rapidly and to such a point that quality horses were beginning to cost more than any realistic potential earnings could be projected.
 Second, research in the field showed that traditional techniques of evaluating prospects based largely on the sire line was not effective.

 To adjust to this demand, CMI virtually ceased buying at auction and began concentrating on breeding its own race horses with the goal of syndicating a portion of these homebreds.
 Our strategy now is to keep a broodmare band of between 2 and 5 mares of high quality and to endeavor to produce foals from each annually.
-These foals are then usually offered once for sale at public auction where we set a reserve.
+These foals are then, in some cases, offered once for sale at public auction where we set a reserve.
 The reserve is based on our estimation of the particular foals potential.
 Those that do not reach the reserve, or for other reasons are not sold, are then subject to syndication in which, and as always, we retain at least 50%.
 This by the way does not mean that we keep the inferior foals, quite to the contrary we keep those that we believe have high potential and don't meet a high reserve.

 Our foals of 1997 were our first full year using this new approach.
 As of the end of 2001 the two horses in that crop, Secret Breeze and Right Ascension, won a total of nine races, all in New York State, and earned about $160,000.
 These two horses were "on the board" in over half of their starts.
 Secret Breeze was an open allowance winner at Aqueduct and was just beaten in the "two other than".
 Earnings from racing exceeded racing expenses for the 1997 crop and Secret Breeze has been retired to be a broodmare and Right Ascension has been sold.
-The market and/or sale value of both horses is greater or equal to its original syndication value.

 Pacem In Kristie